 The financial aid program at the University of North Florida is committed to serving all students.
 Its purpose is to provide financial assistance for students who would be unable to further their education without such support.
 Educational opportunities should not be limited by the financial resources of the students and their families, although the University expects students and/or their families to make a maximum effort to help with University expenses.

 UNF provides a comprehensive student financial aid program.
-All aid is based on individual need, educational costs, and availability of funds.
-Awards may consist of scholarships, loans, grants, and/or employment.
-Funds are limited; therefore, students are encouraged to complete an application for financial aid no later than the March 1 priority date for early consideration.
-Applications received after March 1 are considered on a funds-available basis only.
+Aid eligibility is based on individual need, educational costs, and availability of funds.
+Awards may consist of scholarships, loans, grants, waivers/exemptions and/or work-study.
+Funds are limited; therefore, students are encouraged to complete a Free Application for Federal Student Aid (FAFSA), found at www.fafsa.ed.gov, no later than the February 14 priority date in order to be considered for institutional aid from the Office of Student Financial Aid.
 Inquiries concerning financial aid should be directed to One Stop Student Services.
-To apply for aid, the the students must:
+Please be advised that:

 Withdrawing from classes will affect the percentage of hours earned.
 Students who withdraw from classes and have received Title IV Aid, to meet educational expenses for an entire semester, will be required to repay the amount of unearned aid.
 The unearned amount of federal program funds is calculated based on the percentage of the semester completed prior to the date of withdrawal.
 The repayment amount is determined by the Federal Formula for Return of Title IV funds (Section 484B of the Higher Education Act).
-According to federal regulations, only students who complete at least 60% of the term are considered to have earned all of their aid.
 Students who did not attend any classes will be required to return all funds disbursed.
 Title IV unearned aid must be returned to the applicable federal programs in the following order:

 If a student accepts a financial aid award, the University will automatically defer the payment of tuition for approximately five weeks after the semester begins.
 The deferment of tuition and fees against anticipated financial aid will expire several weeks into the semester.
 If a student’s anticipated aid has not disbursed by the time the deferment expires, the student may have a late payment fee assessed.
 In these situations, the financial aid is not necessarily lost or cancelled; it simply indicates the tuition deferment has expired.
 Students should proactively monitor their myWings and UNF e-mail accounts for financial aid requirements and/or messages.
 Some types of aid are excluded from tuition deferment, including both the Federal Work-Study Program and Florida Prepaid Program.